psyq321/PowerMonkey/docs/vfpoint_tuning.md

 Remember, always cross-check with your own hardware!

 After V/F points are known, it is time to test the CPU to determine stable voltages for each V/F point.
-You can do this in many ways;  I was lazy and just patched the Plundervolt script (some good out of it at the end) with slightly better control and let it run in a mini Linux distro that auto-boots after crash…
+You can do this in many ways;  I was lazy and just patched the [Plundervolt script](https://github.com/KitMurdock/plundervolt/blob/master/utils/find_crash_point.sh) (some good out of it at the end) with slightly better control of the CPU states and Prime95 run for every test.
+Then I let it run in a mini Linux distro that auto-boots after each crash…

+To ensure coverage, I actually ran three tests (SSE only, AVX and AVX-512) as those have very different power demands, and PMC could handle them differently in terms of voltages and frequencies.

 If you do this, please ensure you disable all CPU-assisted frequency scaling and power management and keep monitoring tests for throttling (try avoiding it) - otherwise, your newly found voltages will not represent reality.